These questions are answered below:

 A. Yes!
 We accept signups at any time, space allowing.
 If shares sell out, we will keep you on a waiting list.
 Sign up as soon as possible to ensure the pickup site of your choice.
 We offer several site options so we can usually find an alternative site nearby if your preference has reached capacity.

-A. We send a list of the box contents in an email newsletter and pickup reminder each week.
-Last week’s box is a good indicator of what’s in season and what you might expect next week, but we try to include something different each week as well.
-We try for as much variety as possible.
+A. We send a list of the box contents in an email newsletter each week.
+Last week’s box is a good indicator of what’s in season and what you might expect next week, but we always try to include something different each week as well.
+We aim for as much variety as possible.
 The nature of farming makes it difficult to predict what will exactly be in the box from week to week, and we sometimes make last minute decisions during harvest to get you the best possible produce.
 One item may not be as ripe as we thought it would be, or it may be too ripe, or something we didn’t expect to be ready yet will suddenly need to be picked.

 Q. What happens when I go out of town?

 A. You can ask a friend, neighbor or family member to pick up your box for you (please give them a copy of your Welcome Letter and clear instructions).
 If you’ll be away for an extended period you may want to sell off your remaining shares to someone you know.
 Our cancellation policy is listed here.
 We must have cancellations in writing/email one week prior to delivery.